 + Surprisingly power efficient with minimal TDP

-– Comparatively pricer over previous generation’s Ryzen 5 3600X
+– Comparatively pricer over the previous generation’s Ryzen 5 3600X

 – Low availability

 Ryzen 5 5600X is a groundbreaking CPU, to begin with.
-It is simply the best processor for gaming that you can buy in 2021.
+It is simply the best processor for gaming that you can buy now.
 The best part is it is better in gaming than the Core i9 10900K, which is a more premium grade CPU.